josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

 A few weeks ago I decided that I wanted to develop a 'groupBy' filter, I knew that these kind of filters are tricky because they tend to generate infinite loops in the `$diggest` cycle.
-However, I wanted to fully understand why these kind of `$filter`s run into this problem and what was the best way to overcome this issue.
+However, I wanted to fully understand why this kind of `$filter`s run into this problem and what was the best way to overcome this issue.

 In this post I will explain all the steps that I took for developing this `$filter`,